Bitcoin Market Value

 Bitcoin lagged returns against current returns

 Autocorrelation, which is Bitcoin crypto coin's lagged correlation, explains the relationship between observations of its time series of returns over different periods of time.
 The observations are said to be independent if autocorrelation is zero.
 Autocorrelation is calculated as a function of mean and variance and can have practical application in predicting Bitcoin's crypto coin expected returns.
 We can calculate the autocorrelation of Bitcoin returns to help us make a trade decision.
-For example, suppose you find that Bitcoin crypto coin has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
-In that case, you can expect the stock movement to match the lagging time series.
+For example, suppose you find that Bitcoin has exhibited high autocorrelation historically, and you observe that the crypto coin is moving up for the past few days.
+In that case, you can expect the price movement to match the lagging time series.

 Current and Lagged Values